Airports with delayed flights

 If you’re traveling with SAS in Sweden, the lost luggage stays for five days before it is moved to Copenhagen.
 Six months later it will be available at Topauktioner.

-I’ve been quite fortunate in my travels and only had two major misfortunes: Brazil and Australia.
+I’ve been quite fortunate in my travels and only had two major misfortunes in Brazil and Australia.
 At least the latter one was due to Heathrow but it provided me with a new summer Billabong wardrobe almost for free.